-After seventh presidencies suffered devastating defeats in the Council, the German BMJV brought forward another (unbalanced) draft for a General Approach and will very likely suffer a similar fate.
+After seven presidencies suffered defeats in the Council, the German BMJV brought forward another (unbalanced) draft for a General Approach and will very likely suffer a similar fate.

 On Wednesday, 11 November the Council working party rejected the new ePrivacy proposal by the German Presidency.
 Since the next Telecoms Council will already take place on 7 December, the chances for a successful redrafting - including an agreement in COREPER - are rather slim.
-On the one hand, this is great news for Europe's citizens and businesses as well as Europe's digital transformation in general.
+This is great news for Europe's citizens and businesses as well as Europe's digital transformation in general.
 Confusing and overlapping new rules that would affect many digital services and applications are - for now - off the table again.
-On the other hand, we just do not understand why such a dreadful file is still existing.

 The new (failed) proposals